 2.2 Incidents in TARGET2

 The ECB publishes up-to-date information about the availability of TARGET2 via the Market Information Dissemination tool.
 All incidents relating to TARGET2 are followed up with a detailed incident report and risk management process.
-The aim of this approach is to learn from these events to avoid a recurrence of the incidents or incidents of a similar nature.
+The aim of this approach is to learn from these events in order to avoid a recurrence of the incident or incidents of a similar nature.

 TARGET2 incidents and delays in closing the system